Remi-Gau/advanced_fMRI_course/OnlineResources.md

 If you would like to use BIDS but you have no idea what a JSON file or the length of the specification document scares you, head over to the [BIDS starter kit](https://github.com/bids-standard/bids-starter-kit) to find tutorials and scripts to help you rearrange your data.

 #### Datalad
 [Datalad](https://www.datalad.org/for/data-consumers) is to data what git is to code.
 It allows curation of data and version controlling of but also lets you crawl databases to explore and download data from them and it facilitates data sharing.
 Several of these features are described [here](https://www.datalad.org/features.html) with scripts that act as tutorial.
-There are videos presentation of it [here](https://www.youtube.com/watch?v=sDP1jhRkKRo) and [there](https://www.youtube.com/watch?v=59CE6iOr45k).
+There are videos presentation of it [there](https://www.youtube.com/watch?v=59CE6iOr45k).

 #### YODA
 Having a standard way to organize not only your data but also your code, the results, the documentation... from the beginning of a project can go a long way to save you a lot of time down the line (when communicating within or outside your lab, or when you have to wrap things up when moving to a new project/job).
 The [YODA template](https://github.com/myyoda/template) is folder structure recommended by [ReproNim](http://www.reproducibleimaging.org/index.html) that you can use.